 Do you know it?

 After this point or period of reflection, he work for a spin-off company developing novel antibiotics and, after that, he spent three years at the Wellcome Sanger Institute (Cambridge, UK), one of the best genetic and genomic research centres in the world.

 A few months ago he joined a friend’s research group, to work at MIVEGEC-IRD (Montpellier, France).
 Together, they both wrote a project, in which more Scicling actions were planned, and that has granted him one of the most prestigious scientific contracts in Europe: a Marie-Curie Individual Fellowship.

 If you want to contact Alex, just fill out the form.
 He will respond as soon as he gets off the bike!

 – He also obtained a Master of Education and his English Proficiency (C2) certificate.

 -He has learned German, Portuguese, Italian, Swahili, and French and, except for the latter, which still persists, he has almost completely forgotten them all.

 -He has done several triathlons, including an Ironman in Mallorca (3.8km swimming, 180km cycling and 42km running… He finished the 600-something in a few minutes passed 11 hours).
 Since then, he’s still slightly tired, but he keeps on pedaling.

--He published a short book of poetry (‘Otra historia sin final’), aiming to publish the second one and, perhaps, will go for a trilogy.
+-He has published two modest books of poetry (‘Otra historia sin final’) and “Caminando” perhaps, will go for a trilogy.